 In a closed access model, the network owner chooses which service provider or providers to allow on the network.
 Often, the owner will choose an exclusive provider for the network, who may then market services under its own name.
-Closed access networks provide the greatest control for the network owner.
-Through offering exclusivity for a given customer class (e.g., businesses or residential customers), closed access network owners can often obtain higher service commitments or price breaks.

-Conversely, a closed model provides less potential for different businesses to expand the number of market niches served by the network.
-For example, a company that orients itself to providing local residential broadband may or may not be the best company to sell services to large cellular companies or enterprise customers requiring specialized services and customer care.
+- Benefits.
+The owner of the physical network has the ability to choose which internet service provider, or providers, can make a connection and begin offering services to the end users, and it can use exclusivity as leverage to obtain service commitments (or it can be the sole provider).
+In the case of a sole provider, that provider is well-positioned to capture the greatest share of the revenue stream generated by the network. - Risks.
+This model allows the owner of the physical network to dominate the market for network services as a service provider, thus limiting competition.
+A closed model provides less potential for different businesses to expand the number of market niches served by the network.
+For example, a company that orients itself to providing local residential broadband may or may not be the best oriented company to sell services to large cellular companies or enterprise customers requiring specialized services and customer care.
 A company that tries to be all things to all users may not succeed in doing so, even with a network that is technologically advanced.